Relative Dolbeault Geometric Langlands via the Regular Quotient: Introduction

-The work of Ben-Zvi, Sakellaridis, and Venkatesh introduced a framework of duality for hyperspherical $G$ varieties \cite{bzsv}.
-For $M = T^*X$ a hyperspherical $G$ variety coming from an affine homogeneous spherical variety $X = G/H$, they associate a dual Hamiltonian as follows: First, to a spherical root system, work of Nadler and Gaitsgory \cite{gaitsgory2010spherical}, Knop and Schalke \cite{knop2017dual}, and Sakellaridis and Venkatesh \cite{sakellaridis2017periods} associate a dual group $G_X^\vee$ which, for our cases of interest, is a subgroup of the Langlands dual group $G^\vee$ whose root system is dual to the spherical root system.
-Then, to $M = T^*X$ hyperspherical with $X$ an affine homogeneous spherical variety with abelian regular centralizers, \cite{bzsv} assigns a conjectural dual Hamiltonian $M^\vee$ which is of the form $M^\vee = G^\vee\times_{G_X^\vee}V_X$ for a $G_X^\vee$ representation $V_X$.
-In \emph{loc cit}, it is further conjectured that this representation contains an important symplectic representation $S_X$, which is related by the formula $V_X = (\fg_X^\vee\backslash\fg^\vee)\times S_X$.
-In the case of a symmetric space $X$, Leslie found an independent description of this representation $S_X$ and proved that it is indeed symplectic \cite{spencer}.
+The work of Ben-Zvi, Sakellaridis and Venkatesh introduced a framework of duality for $G$-hyperspherical Hamiltonian spaces \cite{bzsv}.
+For $M=T^*X$ coming from an affine homogeneous spherical variety $X=G/H$, they associate a conjectural dual Hamiltonian as follows: First, to a spherical root system, the work of D. Nadler and D. Gaitsgory \cite{gaitsgory2010spherical}, Sakellaridis and Venkatesh \cite{sakellaridis2017periods}, and F. Knop and B. Schalke \cite{knop2017dual} associate a dual group $G^\vee_X$ which, for our cases of interest, is a subgroup of the Langlands dual group $G^\vee$ whose root system is dual to the spherical root system.
+Then, to $M=T^*X$ with $X$ a tempered affine homogeneous spherical variety, \cite{bzsv} assigns a conjectural dual Hamiltonian $M^\vee$ which is of the form $M^\vee = G^\vee\times_{G^\vee_X} V_X$ for a $G^\vee_X$ representation $V_X$.
+In \emph{loc. cit.} it is further conjectured that $V_X$ contains a symplectic representation $S_X$ which is related to $V_X$ via the formula $V_X = (\fg^\vee_X\backslash \fg^\vee)\times S_X$.
+In the case of a symmetric space $X$, S. Leslie found an independent description of this representation $S_X$ and proved that it is indeed symplectic \cite{spencer}.

-In this paper, the dual of the period sheaf will be an $L$ sheaf which depends only on this symplectic representation $S_X$ of $G_X^\vee$.
-We begin with our first conjecture: that this symplectic representation admits a sort of Pfaffian. \begin{conj}(Conjecture \ref{conj: pfaffian}) (Symplectic Pfaffian Conjecture) Let $X = G/H$ be an affine homogeneous spherical variety with abelian centralizers and without type $N$ roots.
-Let $d\rho\colon \fg_X^\vee\to \mathfrak{sp}(S_X)$ denote the induced map of Lie algebras, and let $\det$ denote the determinant function on the Lie algebra $\mathfrak{sp}(S_X)$.
-Then, there exists a function $\Pf_X$ on $\fg_X^\vee$, unique up to sign, such that
+In this paper, the dual of the period sheaf will be an $L$ sheaf which depends only on this symplectic representation $S_X$ of $G^\vee_X$.
+We begin with our first conjecture: This symplectic representation admits a sort of Pfaffian.

+\begin{conj}[Conjecture \ref{conj: pfaffian}] Let $X=G/H$ be a tempered affine homogeneous spherical variety with no type $N$ roots.
+Let $d\rho: \fg^\vee_X\to \fs\fp(S_X)$ denote the induced map of Lie algebras, and let $\det$ denote the determinant function on the Lie algebra $\fs\fp(S_X)$.
+Then, there exists a function $\Pf_X$ on $\fg^\vee_X$, unique up to sign, such that